Generative Object Insertion in Gaussian Splatting with a Multi-View Diffusion Model: Experiments

 Additionally, as shown in Fig.~\ref{f_diverse}, our method demonstrates the capability to generate a diverse set of editing outcomes under uniform editing conditions.
 For instance, in the \textit{candlestick} case, our method creates candle holders of different sizes, colors, and materials, some lit while others remain unlit.
 Similarly, in the \textit{bear} case, the first set of examples features a brighter appearance, while the second set exhibits a darker sheen.
 Nevertheless, both variations seamlessly blend with the overall scene, appearing highly realistic and showcasing the versatility of our approach.

-Furthermore, as depicted in Fig.~\ref{f_views}, the editing results produced by our model maintain a high level of realism and viewpoint consistency across a broad range of observation angles.
+Furthermore, as depicted in Fig.~\ref{f_views}, the editing results produced by our model maintain a high level of realism and viewpoint consistency across a broad range of views covered by our inpainting.
+This highlights that within this coverage, the reconstructed 3D objects consistently display well-reconstructed appearances when viewed from arbitrary angles.
 Even in scenarios involving complex shapes, such as the \textit{flower} case, our method consistently generates realistic and harmonious 3D results across various viewing angles, whether close or distant, high or low, highlighting the robustness of our approach.

+Besides, as depicted in Fig. \ref{f_reflect}, our model also facilitates the generation of reflective objects.
+For instance, in the \textit{candlestick} case in the top row, the central portion of the zoomed-in area does not have a highlight in the initial viewpoint.
+Upon transitioning to the second viewpoint, a leaf-shaped highlight becomes visible.
+Subsequently, in the third viewpoint, this highlight expands and blends with the surrounding highlights.
+This outcome showcases the efficacy of our model in producing objects with view-dependent effects.